rightlit/cvpr2016-rev/README.md

-# cvpr2016 revision for Colab
+# cvpr2016 revision and demos

 This is cvpr2016 revised version for Google Colab.